junowoz/junowoz/README.md

 # 🌐 Welcome!
 Software Developer with a passion for using emerging technologies to solve complex problems.
-Experienced in front-end development, and proficient in agile software development methodologies, design thinking, and team leadership.
-With 1 year of experience, I have worked as a Software Engineer, building mainly websites, like e-commerces, mvps for the insurance industry and many side projects.
+Experienced in front-end development, and proficient in agile methodologies, design thinking, and team leadership.
+With 1 year of experience, I have worked as a Software Engineer, building mainly websites, like e-commerces, mvps for the insurance industry and many side projects which you can explore on my portfolio.

 ## Contact
 <p align="center">